niktekusho/travis-builds-reporter-web/README.md

 *start-server*     | `npm run start-server`                        | Starts only the backend part in **development mode**.

 # What do you need?
 You can build this application on your own using node (check [Node.js](https://nodejs.org) for instructions on how to install it):
     1.  `git clone https://github.com/niktekusho/travis-builds-reporter-web`
     2.  `cd travis-builds-reporter-web/`
     3.  `npm i && npm start`

 # Related projects
 Checkout [travis-builds-reporter](https://github.com/niktekusho/travis-builds-reporter) for the core packages that made this app possible. :v:

+# Honorable Mentions :bow:
+Wow... looks like no one helped me with this... :sad:

 # What's next?
 To do: